fooyin/fooyin/BUILD.md

 cmake --build <BUILD_DIRECTORY> --target uninstall
 ```

+On MacOS also delete the fooyin.app in your Applications folder

 ### Notes for package maintainers

-* The install script above will handle installation of all files needed by fooyin following the typical Linux FHS.
+* The install script above will handle installation of all files needed by fooyin following the typical Unix (Linux & MacOS) FHS.
 For non-standard installations outside of this hierarchy, turn off `INSTALL_FHS`.